Diana Dors: Return to Britain

 In England she made The Long Haul (1957) for Columbia with Victor Mature, which started filming in February 1957.
 While making The Long Haul, Dors started a relationship with co-star Mature's stuntman, Tommy Yeardye.
 Details about the affair were reportedly leaked to the press by Yeardye.

 Gerd Oswald wanted her for The Blonde.
 In October 1957, Hedda Hopper reported that Dors intended to make the last two films under her RKO contract, but Hopper thought "she was just whistling Dixie."

 Dors went to Italy to play an American in the French-Italian The Love Specialist (1957) with Vittorio Gassman.
 She stayed in crime for Tread Softly Stranger (1958), made for Gordon Parry with George Baker co-starring.
 She later said her three 1957 films made her £27,000.
 In November 1957 she was released from her contract with Rank.
 Director Lewis Gilbert later said Dors would have been a better choice than Virginia McKenna to play Violette Szabo in the 1958 film Carve Her Name with Pride, saying "it should have been someone like Diana Dors, who was much rougher, because Violet was a Cockney who had lived in Brixton, a very poor area of London."
 However, Rank insisted McKenna play the part.
 Filmink wrote that if Dors had been cast in Carve Her Name with Pride it "would have launched Dors to the top rank and she might have become the genuine star that she should have been."

 Gassman and Dors were to reunite in Strange Holiday, but it was not made.
 She was a prostitute in Passport to Shame (1958).
 In August 1958, she reported she had been robbed of £11,000.
-In the same year, she reportedly was paid £20,000 for three day's work on television commercials for a brand of British champagne.
+In the same year, she reportedly was paid £20,000 for three day's work on television commercials for a brand of British sparkling white wine.

-Dors' RKO films flopped, so RKO elected not to make the other two films.
+Dors's RKO films flopped, so RKO elected not to make the other two films.
 In December 1958, RKO terminated its contract with Dors, alleging she "has become an object of disgrace, obloquy, ill will, and ridicule."
 Dors sued the studio for $1,250,000 in damages; in July 1960, she settled for $200,000.

 Joseph Kaufman announced he wanted to make a film starring her called Stopover, but it was never made.
 In May 1959, she said she wanted to retire from acting and focus on her other interests, including a shampoo factory.
 She had a cameo on Scent of Mystery, shot in Spain.